Chetan-KH511/BlockySite/README.md

 It uses NSFW JS to check NSFW images when they are loaded.

-If the loaded images contain NSFW content as predicted by the algorithm, it is replaced by a replacement image provided.
+If the loaded images contain NSFW content as predicted by the algorithm, they are replaced by a replacement image provided.

 Model used- [**nsfwjs**](https://github.com/infinitered/nsfwjs) devoleped by [**Infinite Red, Inc.**](https://github.com/infinitered)